kaidokert/catapult/dashboard/README.md

 -   [Project glossary](/dashboard/docs/glossary.md)
 -   [Pages and endpoints](/dashboard/docs/pages-and-endpoints.md)

+## Running a local development server

+You can't.
+You have to push your change to a staging appengine instance.
+This situation due to issues caused by the python2 to python3 migration.

 ## Code Structure

 All dashboard code lives in the `dashboard/` subdirectory, with the endpoints